Intellectual Property – Features, Types, and More – 2022

 Sectors in Which the Concept of Intellectual Property Stands out

-In the following fields, it is typical for the regulation of intellectual property rights to be present:
+In the following fields, it is typical for the regulation of this property rights to be present:

 - Scientific, technological and innovation field.